 Insights

 Planning to study in the USA or UK?
 Each country has its own student visa rules.
 In the US, most university programs require an F-1 visa (for academic studies), whereas in the UK students need a Student visa (replacing the old Tier 4 system) for higher-education courses longer than 6 months.
-Australian students must first […]
+International students must first […]

 Read More Read More